 In order to get the platform off the ground in an incredibly competitive market, Cole and his team secured £1.92 million in investment from Burlywood Capital, which was the venture arm of Mark Blandford, who had set up SportingBet.
 He was impressed with the people that Football Index had in place to grow the business, so he allowed them to retain control of it and take it off the ground.

 How It All Started

 The original idea was a simple one: allow people to buy and sell shares in footballers using real money.
-You could effectively invest actual cash into the future development of a player, selling your investment to someone else for a profit when their worth went up.
-On top of that, you could also make money from the Buzz Chart, which monitored a player’s status in the news on a daily basis, receiving a dividend as a result.
+You could effectively invest actual cash into the future development of a player, selling your investment to someone else for a net win when their worth went up.
+On top of that, you could also earn cash from the Buzz Chart, which monitored a player’s status in the news on a daily basis, receiving a dividend as a result.